omarfaruk70/OmarFaruk70/README.md

-# Hi there 👋, I am Omar Faruk
+# Hi there 👋, This is Omar Faruk
 ### Passionate FrontEnd web developer
 I love to learn new skills.
 Now I'm learning javascript.
 Full and fresh hand code is my power
 - 🌱 I’m currently learning Javascript